 AQA – AQA Climbing is more accessible than kayaking and most students will score well.
 Students with prior climbing experience will be able to score the top level marks.

 Kayaking is now very elitist and not accessible to most.
 It is unlikely that many outdoor centres will have the equipment or staff needed to assess this.
 Learners who are part of kayaking clubs will already be able to find people to run the assessment for them within the club.

-OCR – People will need to be taking part in these sports on a regular basis outside school/college in order to score highly.
-Again, I would be extremely wary of any outdoor centre that tell you they can train and assess in a short period of time as I don’t believe the results will hold up to the moderation process.
+OCR – People will need to be taking part in kayaking and climbing on a regular basis outside school/college in order to score highly.
+We currently don’t think it possible to train and assess these sports in a short period of time.

 WJEC – You can still do well in orienteering or if your school does DoE you could use that as an assessment.